-Approval filters: Approval filters allow you to easily view tasks in the review and approval process.
+Approval filters: Approval filters allow you to view tasks in the review and approval process easily.
 For example, you can filter tasks by reviewer assigned, review creator, review due date, and more.
 This allows you to quickly see tasks waiting for approval as well as who they’re waiting on.

 Task by assignee: Filters allow you to generate lists of tasks assigned to specific users.
 For instance, if you have a team member out sick, you can quickly see what they were meant to complete.